garywiz/chaperone/doc/source/ref/config-service.rst

    :ref:`command <service.command>`                  Specifies the command to execute.
 The command is not processed by a shell,
                                                      but environment variable expansion is supported. |ENV|
    :ref:`enabled <service.enabled>`                  If 'false', the service will not be started, nor will it be required by
                                                      any dependents.
-Default is 'true'.
+Default is 'true'. |ENV|
    :ref:`stderr <service.stderr>`                    Either 'log' to write stderr to the syslog, or 'inherit' to write stderr
                                                      to the container's stderr file handle.
 Default is 'log'. |ENV|
    :ref:`stdout <service.stdout>`                    Either 'log' to write stdout to the syslog, or 'inherit' to write stdout